cegea/rf_remote_homeassistant/README.md

 # Remote RF for HomeAssistant
 RF remote based on RP2040 and CC1101.
 For those sub-gigahertz remotes laying around.

+## Disclaimer
+This a personal project to learn about IoT and radio.

+There are more mature projects out there that work "out of the box".
+Take a look at [ESPHome](https://esphome.io/).

 ## Acknowledgements
 ### CC1101-TOOL